The visitor center has a pamphlet (200 yen), a 100 Famous Castles stamp, and restrooms.

 July 6, 2025

-The remains of an ancient mountain castle stretched from Kuroo to Okusaka in Soja City.
-The castle grounds cover an area of approximately 29 hectares, covering the entire 397m-high Mount Onishiroyama area, with walls stretching a total distance of 2.8km.
+An ancient mountain castle site stretching from Kuroo to Okusaka in Soja City.
+The vast ruins cover approximately 29 hectares within the castle grounds on the 397m-high Kijōzan mountain, with a total wall length of 2.8km.

-While the details of this mysterious historical site remain unclear due to the lack of written records, it is said to be the location of the well-known Momotaro legend.
+Although it's a mysterious historical site with many details unknown due to a lack of historical documents, it's said to be the location of the familiar Momotaro legend.

-The Kokoroishi-like stone formations found on Mount Takara in Kurume City, Fukuoka Prefecture, the rare paving stones—the only ones of their kind in Japan (and one of only a few on the Korean Peninsula), the remains of a water gate, a restored west gate, the remains of a corner tower (restored), and the castle walls.
-Easy-to-understand explanations and maps are provided, making for a meaningful tour even without prior knowledge.
+These include stone rows resembling the Kōgoishi style found on Mount Kōra in Kurume City, Fukuoka Prefecture; rare paving stones (the only ones of their kind in Japan, and only a few examples on the Korean Peninsula); the remains of a water gate; a reconstructed west gate; a reconstructed corner tower; and castle walls.
+With clear explanations and maps, a meaningful visit is possible even without prior knowledge.

-Because it's a mountain castle, the views are outstanding.
+As it's a mountain castle, the views are spectacular.

-If you're short on time, a visit to the visitor center, west gate, paving stones, and the remains of the corner tower should suffice.
-Even then, it will take about an hour.
+For those short on time, visiting the visitor center, west gate, paving stones, and corner tower remains should suffice.
+Even then, it will take at least an hour.

-There is a large parking lot at the visitor center, and from there it's a walk.
-There are toilets at the visitor center, but not on the castle grounds.
+There is a large parking lot at the visitor center, from which you will need to walk.
+There are restrooms at the visitor center, but not inside the castle.